ChielBruin/texvoice/README.md

 ### Keywords
 The template can contain several keywords that are substituted for values from the data when creating the invoices.
 These keywords belong to one of two groups, either related to a single task entry or globally to the entire invoice/project.
-Note that the hourly wage is task-data and therefore not global.
-In the case of a wage that is the same for the entire project, the (global) average wage can be used as this should be equal.
+Note that some keywords related to pricing are in both groups, this makes the substituted values dependend on the current scope of the compiler.

 _Task data:_
 - `\description`
  The description of this task
-- `\hours`
+- `\duration`
  The amount of hours spent on this task
-- `\price`
+- `\wage`
  The hourly wage for this task
+- `\subtotal`
+ The total price of this task excluding VAT (= time * price)
 - `\total`
- The total price of this task (= time * price)
+ The total price of this task including VAT (= time * price + VAT)
+- `\vatPercentage`
+ The VAT percentage on this tasks price
+- `\vat`
+ The total VAT added on this tasks price

 - `\begin{hourListing} <format> \end{hourListing}`
  The line(s) contained in this block are created for each entry in the input data.
  In the `<format>`, previously mentioned keywords are substituted